OCA/web/web_responsive/README.rst

    :alt: License: LGPL-3

 ==============
-Web App Drawer
+Web Responsive
 ==============

-This module moves the side navigation panel to a top menu bar.
-It also provides an app drawer that is mobile-compliant.
+This module provides a mobile compliant interface for Odoo Community web.

+Features:

+ * New navigation with an App drawer
+ * Keyboard shortcuts for easier navigation

 Installation